Warhammer+ subscription contents, price, and value in 2023

 Warhammer+ Apps

-A Warhammer+ subscription gives you access to the Warhammer 40K and Warhammer Age of Sigmar army builder apps.
-There’s also the Warhammer TV streaming app, through which you can watch a modest, but growing library of animations and other videos.
+A Warhammer+ subscription gives you access to premium features in the Warhammer Age of Sigmar army builder app and the Warhammer 40k app, and the Warhammer TV streaming app, through which you can watch a modest but growing library of animations and other videos.
+Sad to say, they’re not impressive.

 Sadly, no. Subscribers get access to the Datasheet or Warscrolls for all units, which is useful, but by no means all the information you need to build an army in anything but the most casual of games.
-On top of that, the apps are buggy and frequently incapable of recording the complex rules interactions, or most recent errata, that complex and growing games create.
+To unlock those army rules you’ll need to purchase a Battletome and use the code.

 Warhammer TV animations